alpha123/skiplist.h/README.md

 Tests
 -----

 Clone this repository and run `make`.
-The default Makefile runs builds and runs the test suite.
+The default Makefile builds and runs the test suite.

 Documentation